RPGTheGreat/anti-spam/README.md

         maxDuplicatesWarning: 7,// When people are spamming the same message, this will trigger when member X sent over 7+ messages.
         maxDuplicatesMute: 10, // The limit where member X get muted after sending too many messages(10+).
         ignoredRoles: ["Admin"], // The members with this role(or roles) will be ignored if they have it.
 Suggest to not add this to any random guys.
 Also it's case sensitive.
-        ignoredMembers: ["Discord#0000"], // These members are directly affected and they do not require to have the role above.
+        ignoredMembers: ["Discord#0000"],// These members are directly affected and they do not require to have the role above.
 Good for undercover pranks.
+        ignoreBots: true //These bots are directly affected and they do not require to have the role above
+        ignoredChannels: ["general_chat"], //These channels are directly affected
 		mutedRole: "Muted", // Here you put the name of the role that should not let people write/speak or anything else in your server.
 If there is no role set, by default, the module will attempt to create the role for you & set it correctly for every channel in your server.
 It will be named "muted".
 		timeMuted: 9000 * 600, // This is how much time member X will be muted. if not set, default would be 90 min.
 		logChannel: "mod-logs" // This is the channel where every report about spamming goes to.
 If it's not set up, it will attempt to create the channel.